Are Teresa Giudice And Melissa Gorga Feuding During ‘RHONJ’ Season 8?

-Teresa Giudice and Melissa Gorga butted heads for the first few seasons of starring alongside one another on The Real Housewives of New Jersey.
+Teresa Giudice and Melissa Gorga butted heads during the first few seasons of The Real Housewives of New Jersey.

 As fans will recall, Giudice was upset to see Gorga join the Bravo TV reality cast during its third season and the two women continued to feud for years.
 Then, as Giudice and her family faced turmoil due to charges of bank and wire fraud, she and the Gorga family made amends and appear to have been going strong ever since.